-Halberg Foundation have recognised the New Zealand Government wage subsidy grant received as part of non-exchange revenue per note 4 in accordance with PBE IPSAS 23.
+Halberg Foundation has recognised the New Zealand Government wage subsidy grant received as part of nonexchange revenue per note 4 in accordance with PBE IPSAS 23.

 (o) Changes in accounting policies

 There have been no changes the in accounting policies during the year.